siddhantshrivastava06/spotify-popularity-prediction/README.md

 R² of 0.527 is a real result but not a high one, and it likely reflects a genuine ceiling in the data rather than a modeling failure.
-Spotify popularity is driven heavily by things this dataset doesn't capture at all — artist fame, release recency, playlist placement, marketing.
-Audio features and genre explain part of the picture, not the whole thing.
+Spotify popularity is driven heavily by things this dataset doesn't capture at all; artist fame, release recency, playlist placement, marketing.
+Audio features and genre explain part of the picture.

 ## Tools